 Lascaux.
 Two fascimiles are now the public’s only chance to see the wonders of Lascaux, the most famous and most beautiful of all decorated caves.
-Visit the new, enlarged and more complete replica, Lascaux IV, opening to the public in December 2016.
-Lascaux II was the world’s first cave facsimile, opened in 1983.
+Lascaux II was the world’s first cave facsimile, opened in 1983, and there is now a new, enlarged and more complete replica, Lascaux IV, created in 2016.
 The park at Le Thot contains many of the animal species which were familiar to Ice Age people: aurochs, bison, horses, deer and ibex, as well as a robotic mammoth.

 Pech Merle, Cahors, Toulouse.
 Pech Merle is among the greatest of the decorated caves.
-It is huge and has spectacular natural formations and a wide variety of artistic techniques, including the famous spotted horse panel.
+It is huge, with spectacular natural formations and a wide variety of artistic techniques, including the famous spotted horse panel.
 Some free time is spent in Cahors on route to Toulouse, where two nights are spent.

-Please note this tour departs from Gatwick and returns to Heathrow.
+Please note this tour departs from St Pancras station and returns to Heathrow airport.

-Flights (Euro Traveller) with British Airways (Airbus A319); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Train travel by Eurostar from London to Paris (Standard Premier) and TGV from Paris to Bordeaux (first class); flight (Euro Traveller) from Toulouse to London with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 5 dinners, with wine or beer, soft drinks, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

-Best Western Etche-Ona, Bordeaux: a central 3-star hotel with renovated rooms.
-Hotel Le Centenaire, Les Eyzies: a small 3-star hotel in a good location.
-Grand Hotel de l’Opéra, Toulouse: a central 4-star hotel in a converted 17th-century convent, set back from the Place du Capitole; good Brasserie.
+Mercure Bordeaux Centre: centrally-located, 4-star hotel.
+Hotel Le Centenaire, Les Eyzies: a small 3-star hotel in a former coaching inn with a good restaurant.
+Grand Hotel de l’Opéra, Toulouse: a central 4-star hotel in a converted 17th-century convent, set back from the Place du Capitole.